hedyhli/dotfiles/README.md

 # dotfiles

-I mostly use these for Ubuntu/Debian and sometimes with WSL, but it should work for other Linux distros, feel free to pick and choose.
-Because the only OS specific thing (I think) is [this fish function](.config/fish/functions/apt-up.fish) which updates packages with apt.
+I mostly use these for Ubuntu/Debian and sometimes with WSL, but it should work for other Linux distros.
+The only OS specific thing (I think) is [this fish function](.config/fish/functions/apt-up.fish) which updates packages with apt.